-We value and celebrate individuality, and although children produce similar styles of art work, they are never required to create copies or use a pre-printed pro-forma (e.g. for Christmas Cards).
-Importance is placed on children developing their skills rather than the look of the work.
+We value and celebrate individuality, and although children produce similar styles of art work, they are never required to create copies or use pre-printed pro-forma, for example Christmas Cards.
+It is the acquisition of skills that is of more importance than the final piece or look of the work.